 Here is an example guideline from an electrical manufacturer.

 The following table is what I personally follow when considering the max burst current for a short period of time.
 Please note that current rating of a wire has to do with the actual material and quality, this guide is only an estimation for the copper wires I have experience with.

 Burst Current: 10AWG Wire - 250A 12AWG Wire - 160A 14AWG Wire - 110A 16AWG Wire - 80A 18AWG Wire - 50A 20AWG Wire - 30A 22AWG Wire - 24A 24AWG Wire - 20A

 When connecting 2 wires, the maximum current that can be passed through them is always limited by the smaller wire.
-So when connecting 2 components, it’s always best to match the wire gauge that is already installed on the existing component, and not to use smaller wires.
+So when connecting 2 components, it’s always best to match the wire gauge that is already installed on the existing component.

 For example for an XT60 connector pigtail (the connection between battery and PDB), I normally use the same gauge wires on the battery discharge lead.
-If the batteries I am using have 14awg wire, then I would use 14awg wire too for the XT60 pigtail.
+For example, if the batteries come with 14awg wire, then I would use 14awg wire too for the XT60 pigtail.

 Another example, if I want to extend the ESCs power wires, and they came with 18awg wires, then I would use 18awg wires.

 This way usually works and provides the best reliability to your system.
 You may use thicker wires, it won’t bring any benefits but extra weight.